Dr Irwin Lim

 Professor Stephen Hall

-Rheumatologist at Cabrini Medical Center in Melbourne, Director of Emeritus Research where he has coordinated and conducted over 200 clinical trials to date.
+Rheumatologist at Cabrini Medical Center in Melbourne, Director of Emeritus Research where he has coordinated and conducted more than 200 clinical trials to date.

 I have been in private practice for 34 years, a simple community practice with an interest in vasculitis and clinical trials.
 Social media is very new to me but clearly represents a useful direction for education and collegiality.
-I spend time yelling at football (AFL, NRL) and being entertained by 4 grandchildren.
+I spend time yell at football (AFL, NRL) and being entertained by four grandchildren.